WorkWeek-Pty-Ltd/employee-web-app/README.md

 # Workweek Employee Web App

-The Workweek Employee Web App is designed to streamline the clocking process for employees across various sites within an organization.
-Utilizing geolocation and selfie verification, it simplifies attendance tracking and ensures a seamless user experience.
+The Workweek Employee Web App is a comprehensive solution designed to streamline and simplify the process of clocking in and out for employees across various sites.
+Leveraging geolocation and selfie verification, the app enhances attendance tracking and ensures a seamless user experience.

 ## Overview

-Built with Next.js and styled with Tailwind CSS, this web application offers a responsive and intuitive interface.
-It communicates with backend services via RESTful API endpoints for efficient data handling.
-The app is optimized for mobile use, ensuring accessibility across different device sizes.
+This project utilizes Next.js for the frontend and Tailwind CSS for styling, offering a responsive and intuitive interface.
+Employees can clock in or out by selecting their site, taking a selfie, and allowing the app to capture their geolocation.
+The app communicates with backend services via RESTful API endpoints for efficient data handling and is optimized for mobile use.

 ## Features